patrodriguez108/p2-self-checkout/p2-self-checkout.md

 - How is the session passed from the server to the client?

 ?
-The session is passed from the server to the client by
+The session is passed from the server to the client by using the cookie in the headers

 <h1>Authentication</h1>